Cynthia Leonard

-Cynthia Hicks Van Name Leonard (February 28, 1828 – 1908) was a suffragist, aid worker, and writer, notable for her pioneering efforts toward social reform.
+Cynthia Hicks Van Name Leonard (February 28, 1828 – April 9, 1908) was a suffragist, aid worker and writer, notable for her pioneering efforts toward social reform.
 In 1888, she became the first woman to run for mayor of New York City.

 Biography

-Born Cynthia Hicks Van Name in Buffalo, New York, she married Charles Egbert Leonard (1829–1896) in 1852.
+Born Cynthia Hicks Van Name in Buffalo, New York to John Van Name and Rachel Hicks.
+She married Charles Egbert Leonard, a printer with Jewett Thomas & Co, in 1852.
 They had eight children, the most famous of whom was entertainer Lillian Russell.

 While a young woman in Buffalo, Leonard became the first woman to stand behind a counter as a salesperson and later became a member of Buffalo's first Woman's Social and Literary Club.
-Four years after her marriage, in 1856, the couple moved from Detroit, Michigan to Clinton, Iowa, where Charles Leonard founded the Clinton Herald, that community's newspaper, still in existence today.
-She was on the executive committee of the Soldiers' Relief Association, which established the first soldiers' home in the state of Iowa, attending to the housing needs of Union soldiers recently released from the 18th Regimental Hospital, then quartered in Clinton.
+Four years after her marriage, in 1856, the couple moved from Detroit, Michigan, to Clinton, Iowa, where Charles founded the Clinton Herald, that community's newspaper, still in existence today.
+Cynthia Leonard was on the executive committee of the Soldiers' Relief Association, which established the first soldiers' home in the state of Iowa, attending to the housing needs of Union soldiers recently released from the 18th Regimental Hospital, then quartered in Clinton.

-In 1863, Charles Leonard sold the Herald, and the couple moved to Chicago.
-There Cynthia organized a fair to benefit the Freedman's Aid Society, helped found the Chicago branch of Sorosis and was editor of its newsweekly for a time, and was a member of the Chicago Philosophical Society.
+In 1863, Charles sold the Herald, and the couple moved to Chicago.
+There Leonard organized a fair to benefit the Freedman's Aid Society, helped found the Chicago branch of Sorosis and was editor of its newsweekly for a time, and was a member of the Chicago Philosophical Society.
 In 1869, she led the spiritualist faction of the women's suffrage movement at the Music Hall, one of the first women's suffrage meetings ever held in Chicago.
-Susan B. Anthony was a frequent visitor in the Leonard home.
+Susan B. Anthony was a frequent visitor to the Leonard home.
+In 1880, working with the Ladies Lecture Bureau, she helped organize a number of benefits for the Irish Famine.
+She was afterward accused of taking for herself some of the funds raised at one of these events.